masakazutakewaka/exif_csv/README.md

 # ExifCsv

-ExifCsv reads exif of all the jpgs in the directory and writes them in a csv file.
+ExifCsv extracts exif of images into a CSV file.
 It only supports gps latitude and longitude at the moment.

 ## Installation